Ukraine Permission Extension Scheme

 If a guest is in a sponsorship arrangement when granted permission under UPE, their sponsor/host should reapply for thank you payments if they wish to continue to receive a monthly payment.
 Sponsors/hosts of those previously on Homes for Ukraine visas will be eligible for thank you payments of £350 a month for the 18 months that guests are covered by the UPE visa.
 See https://www.gov.uk/guidance/homes-for-ukraine-ukraine-permission-extension-scheme-guidance-for-guests and https://www.gov.uk/guidance/homes-for-ukraine-ukraine-permission-extension-scheme-guidance-for-sponsors.

 While a guest’s Ukraine Permission Extension visa application is being processed, the sponsor or host should continue to receive ‘thank you’ payments.
-Councils can make ‘thank you’ payments where they are satisfied that the guest has applied for their UPE permission but has not yet been granted.
+Government guidance states: “We do not want guests whose application is submitted late, or is delayed for any reason, to be at risk of homelessness or for sponsors/hosts to unnecessarily have a break in thank you payment whilst a visa application is being decided.”
+Councils can therefore continue to make ‘thank you’ payments where they are satisfied that the guest has applied for their UPE permission but it has not yet been granted.
 If a guest has an eVisa, councils can view the status of the application using the View and Prove Service.
 The guest should confirm with the council that they have been granted their permission as soon as they receive it.
 See https://www.gov.uk/guidance/homes-for-ukraine-ukraine-permission-extension-scheme-guidance-for-councils.

 ‘Thank you’ payments will not be payable if there is a close family relationship between sponsor and guest.
 See more information on who is classified as a close family member.
 So if you were receiving ‘thank you’ payments under Homes for Ukraine for a family member, because you sponsored or hosted them, then once they move to UPE, you cannot reapply for these.